dailybruin/interactive.2014.wake-of-the-storm/chapter-1/a-network-of-support.md

 In the months following the storm, UCLA students, led by the Typhoon Haiyan Relief Committee, raised $6,000 to support typhoon recovery in the Philippines.

-After a push from students earlier this year, Associated Students UCLA agreed to match the donations in late January, said Bob Williams, ASUCLA executive director.
+After a push from students earlier this year, Associated Students UCLA agreed to give up to $6,000 in late January, said Bob Williams, ASUCLA’s executive director.

 During the first week of February, the store donated 10 percent of customers’ purchases when they presented a special coupon.

 ASUCLA kept its promise.
 Students spent $60,000 for the cause, hitting the $6,000 cap within two days, Williams said.

 Students had no control over the money once it left their hands – the spending was left to relief organizations both international and local in scope.

-**Where the Money Went**
+**Directing relief**

 {% figure_img vertical 0 %}